Key urging MPs to back Luxon as Nats leader

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-National sources have said former prime minister and Luxon mentor Sir John Key has spoken to at least three MPs making the case for Luxon.
+National sources have said former prime minister and Luxon mentor John Key is working the phones making the case for Luxon, and has called at least three MPs.

-Two of these conversations were Key returning a call from MPs who had contacted him first, but one was Key proactively reaching out.
+Two of these calls were Key returning a call from MPs, but one was Key proactively reaching out.

-Sir John Key told the Herald he was not calling around MPs to lobby for Luxon, but had spoken to a few who had contacted him to ask about it.

-Key has been making the case for a Luxon leadership, believing Luxon was the best person to stabilise the party, but Key would prefer Luxon and challenger Simon Bridges to strike a deal behind the scenes rather than watch the leadership go to a contest at National's caucus meeting on Tuesday.
+Key has been making the case for a Luxon leadership, believing it is Luxon's time, but Key would prefer Luxon and challenger Simon Bridges to strike a deal behind the scenes rather than watch the leadership go to a contest at National's caucus meeting on Tuesday.

 Bridges is the only MP to openly contest the leadership, although Covid-19 spokesman Chris Bishop admitted to Newstalk ZB on Friday he was considering putting his hat in the ring too.